afaan13/attendance-tracker-releases/README.md

 Made with ❤️ by **Afaan**

-⭐ If you find this app useful, consider starring the repo!
+⭐ If you find this app useful, consider starring the [release repository](https://github.com/afaan13/attendance-tracker-releases)!

 </div>